Skip to content

 no-mistakes init

-This creates a local bare repo at ~/.no-mistakes/repos/<id>.git, installs a post-receive hook, best-effort isolates the gate’s hooks path from shared local Git config writes when Git supports config --worktree, adds a no-mistakes git remote to your working repo, and ensures the daemon is running.
+This creates or refreshes a local bare repo at ~/.no-mistakes/repos/<id>.git, installs a post-receive hook, best-effort isolates the gate’s hooks path from shared local Git config writes when Git supports config --worktree, adds or repairs a no-mistakes git remote in your working repo, installs the /no-mistakes agent skill, and ensures the daemon is running.

 $ no-mistakes init